EuroMillions winner returns to work to 'finish jobs' before Christmas

 The couple said their children had only made "modest" requests so far, with one child asking for an iPhone and another hoping for a Tesla when he's older.

-Mr Thomson said they were going to be "sensibly generous" with the cash and that they would remain in their small village.
+Thomson said they were going to be "sensibly generous" with the cash and that they would remain in their small village.

 They plan on helping relatives buy property, buying a bigger house for themselves and visiting Ms Thomson's family in Slovakia more often.